Mordween/mujoco/README.md

 ## Solver Options in MuJoCo
 MuJoCo offers three different solvers: Newton, GC, and PGS.

-Newton Solver: The main advantage of the Newton solver is its fast convergence (2-3 iterations are typically sufficient).
+**Newton Solver:** The main advantage of the Newton solver is its fast convergence (2-3 iterations are typically sufficient).
 However, from personal observation, it seems to have some issues with physics, particularly with object collisions.

-GC Solver: We are currently using the GC solver with 1000 iterations.
+**GC Solver:** We are currently using the GC solver with 1000 iterations.

+**PGS:** No significant difference with GC solver.

 ## Achieving Real-Time Performance in the Simulator
 To create an effective simulator, real-time performance is essential, meaning one second in the real world should correspond to one second in the simulator.
 Achieving this requires real-time processing.